-Both the revenue and expenditures came in under budget.
+Net revenue and expenditures came in under budget.
 The revenue variance is directly related to the under-expenditure of cost-reimbursement grants.
 Under-expenditures mainly occurred on the subcontract and participant side.
-This is partially due to FY21 under-expenditures due to COVID-19 pandemic and the adjustment to online services, and partially due to anticipating a shift of spending forward into FY21.
+This is partially due to FY22 under-expenditures due to COVID-19 pandemic and the adjustment to online services, and partially due to anticipating a shift of spending forward into FY23.